Welcome

 Grow Together in Bible Studies, Sundays at 10am and Wednesdays at 10am and 7pm.

-Eternal Life Baptist Church is located on East County Road in Mooresville, IN.
+Eternal Life Baptist Church is located on East County Line Road in Mooresville, IN.

 book